suzuki-shunsuke/tfcmt/README.md

 tfcmt is a CLI tool to improve the experience of CI of Terraform.
-By posting the result of `terraform plan` and `terraform apply` to GitHub Pull Requests as a comment, we can know the result quickly without browsing the CI web page.
+By posting the result of `terraform plan` and `terraform apply` to GitHub Pull Requests as a comment, you can know the result quickly without browsing the CI web page.

 ![image](https://user-images.githubusercontent.com/13323303/111016701-b6f89200-83f2-11eb-9fed-35d8249c9ba0.png)